Gustav Stolpe: Legacy

 Stolpe composed 38 operettas, 25 orchestral works, 25 pieces for brass band, and 25 piano solos.

 Family

-One of his sons, Rev. Dr. Johan Gustaf Mauritz Stolpe (1858–1938), had been the rector of Gustavus Adolphus Lutheran Church in Manhattan, New York, at 155 East 22nd Street (between Lexington and Third Avenues), which in 1901, was the largest church of the denomination in the United States.
+One of his sons, Rev. Dr. Johan Gustaf Mauritz Stolpe (1858–1938), had been the rector of Gustavus Adolphus Lutheran Church in Manhattan, New York City, at 155 East 22nd Street (between Lexington and Third Avenues), which in 1901, was the largest church of the denomination in the United States.

 Death

-Stolpe died October 3, 1901, in Manhattan, New York.
+Stolpe died 3 October 1901, in Manhattan, New York City.
 At the time of his death, he was head of music at Upsala College.